On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Generalizations of Gold's criterion

-Note that, contrary to our elementary proof, the main part in the Sands improvement of Gold's criterion in \cite{San1993} comes from a deep general analytic result of Federer--Gross--Sinnott given in \cite[Corollary 5.8 to Proposition 5.6]{FGS1981}.
+\begin{remarks} (i) Contrary to our elementary class field theory proof, the main part in the Sands improvement of Gold's criterion \cite[proof of Proposition 2.1 and Remark 2.2]{San1993}, comes from the deep general analytic result of Federer--Gross--Sinnott saying that the leading term of the characteristic polynomial for the basic unramified $p$-adic Iwasawa module of $K$ is, in our case (up to a $p$-adic unit), $\hk \cdot\frac{1}{p}\log_p(x) \cdot T$ \cite[Proposition 3.9, Corollary 5.8 to Proposition 5.6]{FGS1981}, which is clearly related to $\order \wt \CH_k = \order \CH_k \cdot p^{\delta_p(k)}$.